-Mr. A. W. Brown, a very fine young man, one who was a leading spirit in the town, attended our meetings, and one night he informed me that as far as he had power to understand, he was satisfied that the Latter Day Saints were preaching the gospel; "but," said he, "I am not sure that I ought to obey, but if God will give me a knowledge of my duty, I will obey Him."
+Mr. A. W. Brown, a very fine young man, one who was a leading spirit in the town, attended our meetings, and one night he informed me that as far as he had power to understand, he was satisfied that the Latter Day Saints were preaching the gospel; "but," said he, " I am not sure that I ought to obey, but if God will give me a knowledge of my duty, I will obey him.'

 I felt different while talking to him to what I had ever felt when talking to any other one I had conversed with.
-I looked him in the face and said, "Go with me and pray, and if God does not satisfy you, I shall never ask you to be baptized."
+I looked him in the face and said,

+"Go with me and pray, and if God does not satisfy you, I shall never ask you to be baptized."

 He replied, "I will go.
 When shall we go?"

 "Now," I said.

-It was the evening of the fourth of September, 1888.
-We walked out into the country and while the stars were shining, and the pale moon shed her light on the lonely road, we turned to the roadside, and beside a stump fence we bowed in solemn prayer.
-Both breathed a prayer to "our Father."
+It was the evening of the 4th of September, 1888.
+We walked out into the country and while the stars were shining and the pale moon shed her light on the lonely road, we turned to the roadside, and beside a fence we bowed in solemn prayer.
+Both breathed a prayer to "Our Father."
 We arose.
 I spoke not a word, but saw that he was affected.
-At last he said: "O, Elder Evans, this is enough!
+At last he said, "O, Elder Evans, this is enough!
 I am now convinced, and am determined to serve God.
 I care not if every friend I have turns coldly from me, from this hour I devote my life to the service of my Creator.
-The following night I baptized him.
-Since that hour Bro.
-Brown has proven his faith by his works.
+The following night I baptized him, and he proved his faith by his works.

-One of the many cases of healing in Waterford I will now relate: Mrs, North heard the gospel and believed it, but felt sad to think she was so delicate that she could not be baptized.
-She had been a great sufferer for many years, and had doctored with many of the most celebrated physicians of the country, but obtained no relief.
+One of the many cases of healing in Waterford I will now relate: Mrs. North heard the gospel and believed it, but felt sad to think she was so delicate that she could not be baptized.
+She had been a great sufferer for many years, and had been treated by many of the most celebrated physicians of the country, but obtained no relief.

 I told her that our God never gave a commandment for his children to obey, and then caused them pain or killed them because they obeyed it.
-I related how I had baptized a man in ice water from the well who had been given up to die by the doctors, and that he was better after baptism than before.
+I related how I had baptized a man in ice water from the well, who had been given up to die by the doctors, and that he was better after baptism than before.

-She, with her husband consented to be baptized.
+She with her husband consented to be baptized.
 It was a very cold day.
 Deep snow and thick ice were on the river, but we shoveled the snow, cut the ice, and lifted her into the water.
 Her husband was baptized at the same time with some others.

-I was in Waterford a month ago, and saw Sister North, and she is now a strong woman.
-The roses of health are blooming on her face, and she told me that from the hour of her baptism she had never had a pain, not even a headache.
-I could mention other cases where marvelous cures have been effected by the power of God in Waterford branch, but time and space tell me I must bring my autobiography to a conclusion.
+I was in Waterford some time afterwards and saw Sister North.
+She was then a strong woman.
+The roses of health were blooming on her face, and she told me that from the hour of her baptism she had never had a pain, not even a headache.
+I could mention other cases where marvelous cures have been effected by the power of God in Waterford Branch, but time and space do not permit.